Nervosys/Botnix/docs/languages-frameworks/rust.section.md

 ### Simple operation {#simple-operation}

 When run, `cargo build` produces a file called `Cargo.lock`, containing pinned versions of all dependencies.
-Nixpkgs contains a tool called `crate2Nix` (`nix-shell -p crate2nix`), which can be used to turn a `Cargo.lock` into a Nix expression.
+Botpkgs contains a tool called `crate2Nix` (`nix-shell -p crate2nix`), which can be used to turn a `Cargo.lock` into a Nix expression.
 That Nix expression calls `rustc` directly (hence bypassing Cargo), and can